university-of-york/research-it-documentation/docs/source/data-management-and-user-quota.rst

 - UoY home directories are not designed for high-performance computing.
 Instead Viking has its own filesystem designed for high-performance

-Your Area On Viking Explained
+Your Area on Viking Explained
 -----------------------------

 When you log in to Viking, you will land in your home directory, specifically: